Children of narcissistic parents have a harder time dealing with their thoughts and emotions, even if they never show that to the world.

-When you get together with friends and play a casual game (of cards, of pool, of tennis, can be any game really), you always carry this charge in your behaviour.
-In that state, your relationships get muted into the background, the playfulness of the game does not matter and the importance given to camaraderie also reduces considerably.
+When you get together with friends and play a casual game (of cards, of the pool, of tennis, can be any game really), you always carry this charge in your behavior.
+In that state, your relationships get muted into the background, the playfulness of the game does not matter and the importance is given to camaraderie also reduces considerably.

 Only one facet remains – your eagerness to win.

 A similar theme might play out at work as well, where you’re constantly fired by challenges and will do whatever it takes to stay at the top.
 A hyper attitude towards triumph and victory in you could well be because you were born to a narcissistic parent.

 Narcissists thrive on power games and are constantly relaying related messages overt or covertly to their children.

 3. You don’t feel like you’re enough, no matter what you do.